awsdocs/aws-systems-manager-user-guide/doc_source/sysman-mw-walk-cli.md

    }
    ```

-1. Execute the following command to list all Maintenance Windows in your AWS account\.
+1. Run the following command to list all Maintenance Windows in your AWS account\.

    ```
    aws ssm describe-maintenance-windows